-Consent to intercourse on the assumption of false promise to marry:
+Consent to intercourse on the assumption of a false promise to marry:

 Where a woman consents to sexual intercourse under the assumption of a promise to marry, the falsity of the promise doesn’t ipso facto vitiate consent.
 It depends on whether the accused’s promise was false from its inception or not.

-However these were earlier positions.
-The Supreme Court has taken different views to such situations now.
+However, these were earlier positions.
+The Supreme Court has taken different views on such situations now.

 Consent and submission- distinguished: